-Student Account Services Information for Students on Academic Warning
+Student Financial Services Information for Students on Academic Warning

-Student Account Services assumes students on academic warning will be attending Plymouth State University in the coming semester; should they decide otherwise, however, they must make sure they officially withdraw from Plymouth State University by contacting the Student Academic Advocate Office (603) 535-2206 on or before the first day of classes to ensure charges for the coming semester are reversed 100%.
-No later than 30 days from the date Student Account Services is notified of the student’s official withdrawal, an audit will be performed on their tuition account and a refund check or bill, if applicable, will be processed and mailed.
+Student Financial Services assumes students on academic warning will be attending Plymouth State University in the coming semester; should they decide otherwise, however, they must make sure they officially withdraw from Plymouth State University by contacting the Student Academic Advocate Office (603) 535-2206 on or before the first day of classes to ensure charges for the coming semester are reversed 100%.
+No later than 30 days from the date Student Financial Services is notified of the student’s official withdrawal, an audit will be performed on their tuition account and a refund check or bill, if applicable, will be processed and mailed.

-If students are receiving any federal student aid, they need to be aware of the requirements for Standards of Academic Progress (SAP).
+If students are receiving any federal student aid, they need to be aware of the requirements for Satisfactory Academic Progress (SAP).
 Their academic progress will affect their continued eligibility for any financial assistance.
 Visit the Student Financial Services office, Speare Admin Bldg Rm 118, with any questions regarding this federal requirement.

 Students will not be allowed to take more than seventeen credits during the semester(s) in which their academic status is one of Academic Warning.